likryu/kl_casestudy/README.md

 Written response

-Please rank the 6 prospects in the order you’d prioritise them Please explain why you’ve ranked them in that order - be specific Keep this to 1-2 pages, please share this as a PDF
+Please rank the 6 prospects in the order you’d prioritise them.
+Please explain why you’ve ranked them in that order - be specific.
+Keep this to 1-2 pages, please share this as a PDF.

 Reasoning

-For your top ranked account, please record walk through exactly what you would do to move them forward in the funnel Please be specific, and include timelines, clear steps and any other relevant information/actions that you would take Please make sure you explain why the approach you are going to take is the right one
+For your top ranked account, please record walk through exactly what you would do to move them forward in the funnel.
+Please be specific, and include timelines, clear steps and any other relevant information/actions that you would take.
+Please make sure you explain why the approach you are going to take is the right one.